evolutek/Cellaserv3-Dashboard/README.md

 * Start the development server: `ng serve --port 4242`.
 We specify the port because the default one is the same as cellaserv.

-## Development server
+## Testing

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Simply start the development server (`ng serve --port 4242`) and make change to the project's file.
+Angular's dev server watches them and will reload the page automatically when needed.

 ## Updating

-To update the dependencies:
+To update the Angular and other npm dependencies:

 ```
-npm update
+ng update --all
 ```

 ## Testing